ScottRBK/ai-agent-service/README.md

 **Tools not working:**
 - Verify MCP servers are running (for MCP tools)
 - Check tool permissions in agent configuration
+- For command-based servers: Ensure Docker containers are running and accessible if a docker based command

 **Prompt issues:**
 - Verify prompt files exist in `prompts/` directory
 - Check file permissions and encoding (UTF-8)